ArrowSphere/public-api-client/doc/support.md

 ## _Usage_

 The support client is simply called `SupportClient`.
-You can get it through the main entry point `PublicApiClient` and its method `getSupportClient()`, or instanciate it directly.
+You can get it through the main entry point `PublicApiClient` and its method `getSupportClient()`, or instantiate it directly.

 ```php
 <?php